Application of Mathematical Absorber Reflection Suppression to Far-Field Antenna Measurements

 Authors: S.F.
 Gregson, A.C.
 Newell, G.E.
 Hindman, J. Dupuy, C.G.
 Parini

 Publication: The Loughborough Antennas and Propagation Conference, 2011

 For some time now, a technique named Mathematical Absorber Reflection Suppression (MARS) has been used successfully to identify range multi-path effects in spherical, cylindrical, and planar near-field antenna measurement systems.
 This paper detail a recent advance that, for the first time, allows the MARS measurement and post-processing technique to be successfully deployed to correct antenna pattern data taken using direct far-field or compact antenna test ranges (CATRs) where only a single great circle cut is acquired.
 This paper provides an overview of the measurement and novel data transformation and post-processing chain that is utilized within the far-field MARS (F-MARS) technique to efficiently correct far-field, frequency domain data.
 Preliminary results of range measurements that illustrate the success of the technique are presented and discussed.

-Copyright 2011 IET.
+Copyright 2011 IEEE.
 Reprinted from The Loughborough Antennas and Propagation Conference, 2011.

 This material is posted here with permission of the IEEE.
 Such permission of the IEEE does not in any way imply IEEE endorsement of any of NSI-MI Technologies' products or services.
 Internal or personal use of this material is permitted.
 However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution must be obtained from the IEEE by writing to firstname.lastname@example.org.

 By choosing to view this document, you agree to all provisions of the copyright laws protecting it.